Updated: 5 days ago

 -Shutting down out of shame, guilt, embarrassment, or an inward sense of defeat

--Demeaning others as a way to transfer their feelings of isolation and failure
+-Demeaning others as a way to transfer your negative feelings onto others

--Seek attention and validation by pretending to be sick, depressed, or by continually bringing the conversation back to them. -are extremely sensitive to compliments and criticism. -exhibit personality traits, such as being a perfectionist and/or neurotic.
+-Seeking attention and validation by pretending to be sick, depressed, or by continually bringing the conversation back to you -being extremely sensitive to compliments and criticism. -exhibiting personality traits, such as being a perfectionist and/or neurotic.

 -Avoiding any type of competition where your efforts might be directly compared with others; People with very low self-esteem don’t take risks.
 They don’t try things and they end up missing out on many opportunities.
 This is why it is so important to have a friend, family member, or someone in your life who really knows you and has your best interest at heart 💕 Do you experience feelings of inferiority or low self-esteem?
 I know this is a hard subject and not an easy one to share, but if you don't want to share a story about how you struggle with this issue, feel free to share a time when a friend or family member helped lift you up when you were struggling.